-GRI Standard DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Governance (cont.)
-2-18 Evaluation of the performance of the highest governance body 2024 Proxy Statement p.
-28-30 GRI 2: General 2-19 Remuneration policies 2024 Proxy Statement p.
-41 Disclosures 2021 2.20 Process to determine remuneration 2024 Proxy Statement p.
+GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Governance (cont.)
+2-18 Evaluation of the performance of the highest governance body 2025 Proxy Statement p.
+28-30 GRI 2: General 2-19 Remuneration policies 2025 Proxy Statement p.
+41 Disclosures 2021 0.00 December de la terre in commune titue 2025 Proxy Statement p.
 41 (cont.)
-2-20 Process to determine remuneration 2024 Proxy Statement p.
-49 2-21 Annual total compensation ratio 2024 Proxy Statement p.
-57 2-21 Armual total compensation ratio 2024 Proxy Statement p.
-84-87 Strategy, policies a nd practices 2-22 Statement on sustainable development strategy A Message from Our CEO Policies Human Rights GRI 2: General Disclosures 2021 Operate with Principle D13010301C3 2021 2-23 Policy commitments Policy commitments Conflict Minerals Policy Statement Policies are approved by the senior leader responsible for the topic of the policy, i.e., CEO, CFO, CHRO or General Counsel.
+2-20 Process to determine remuneration 2025 Proxy Statement p.
+49 2-21 2025 Proxy Statement p.
+55 Annual total compensation ratio 2025 Proxy Statement p.
+80-83 Strategy, policies a nd practices 2-22 Statement on sustainable development strategy A Message from Our CEO Policies GRI 2: General Human Rights Disclosures 2021 Operate with Principle 2-23 Policy commitments Conflict Minerals Policy Statement Policies are approved by the senior leader responsible for the topic of the policy, i.e., CEO, CFO, CHRO or CLO.
 Our policies guide and determine how our business activities and relationships are handled.
 Policies are communicated during supplier and employee onboarding and trainings.

-GRI Standard DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Strategy, policies a Strategy, policies and practices (cont.)
+GRI STANDARD DISCLOSURE DESCRIPTION LOCATION OR DIRECT ANSWER Strategy, policies a nd practices (cont.)
 2-24 Embedding policy commitments Culture & Values Fortive maintains a centralized internal policy hub, MyPolicies, which makes companywide policies readily available to employees.
 Operating companies develop a Tier II policy, where necessary, and make those policies available to employees in a shared location (e.g., SharePoint) accessible by all employees. i.
 Responsibility for implementing the commitments is allocated through legal organizations across regions and the operating companies. ii.
 Policy commitments are implemented through FBS, embedded with standard tools, policies, and practices used across the organization. iii.
 All current and potential suppliers have access to the Supplier Code.
 Suppliers in the Responsible Sourcing Audit Program are required to acknowledge receipt, review, and understanding.
 Responsible Sourcing iv.
 Annual ethics and compliance training and learning toolkits are provided for all employees.
-Typical curriculum topics include Code of Conduct, Sexual Harassment Awareness and GRI 2: General Disclosures 2021 (cont.)
+Typical curriculum topics include Code of Conduct, Sexual Harassment Awareness and Prevention, Anti-bribery/Anticorruption, Fair Competition, and Financial Integrity.
+GRI 2: General Disclosures 2021 (cont.)
 2-25 Processes to remediate negative impacts Operate with Principle We have an established history of supporting Speak Up!, our anonymous, open hotline available in 23 local languages and a web reporting tool available to hear any and all employee concerns.
 We continue to evaluate and evolve this process to reflect changing standards and best practices.
 In 2023, building upon the compliance-focused foundation of our Speak Up! program, we updated our hotline, process, and training materials to be compliant with the EU Whistleblower Directive (Directive).
 We expanded local channel resources in regions subject to the greatest changes, to further bolster compliance.
 We maintain and train internal investigators on the Speak Up! process, including actions required to move a reported case through the workflow toward resolution.
 We direct all complaints or concerns raised through the Speak Up! process to ensure full and proper actions are executed to review any report of negative impacts, suspected or realized.
 Speak Up! is available to the initiator of a case and the assigned internal investigation team at any time.
 Visibility is limited to those involved in the case, to ensure confidentiality for those who submit an incident.
 Within the Speak Up! workflow, there are defined tollgates with specific actions that must be completed to move through the workflow.
 The actions, assigned responsible person(s), and time lapsed are visible to those involved in a case, at any time.